ST10256074/BCA2-POE/README.md

 This is the main file of the program with a main loop for user interactions.
 It handles all the user inputs and console outputs effectively.

-### Receipe Class:
+### Recipe Class:

 This class represents the recipe and its variables:
 name: The name of the recipe.
 iNumIngredients: The number of ingredients.
 iNumSteps: The number of steps in the recipe.
-fScale: A scaling factor to adjust the quantity of ingredients for more makings of the receipe.
+fScale: A scaling factor to adjust the quantity of ingredients for more makings of the Recipe.
 ingredients: An ArrayList to store Ingredient objects of its respective class.
 steps: An ArrayList to store the recipe's instructions.